 At least 50% of the grants went to businesses at least 51% owned and operated by people who are Black, Hispanic, Native American, Asian-American, or Pacific Islander.
 Additional consideration was given to women-owned businesses, rural communities, and communities targeted for state investment by programs such as Main Street.

 This program, which closed July 31, provided employers with hazard pay funding to help retain employees in life-sustaining occupations.

 US Small Business Administration Programs

-The Paycheck Protection Program (PPP) reopened July 6.
-The SBA extended the deadline to apply for PPP loans until Aug.
-8. Businesses that have received PPP loans may request repayment forgiveness if they meet employee retention criteria and used PPP funds for eligible expenses.
+The Paycheck Protection Program (PPP) closed Aug.
+8. Businesses that received PPP loans may request repayment forgiveness if they meet employee retention criteria and used PPP funds for eligible expenses.

 The SBA is accepting applications from eligible businesses for Economic Injury Disaster Loans (EIDL).
 These loans provide financial assistance for small businesses experiencing a temporary loss of revenue.
 Some businesses not eligible to receive PPP loans may qualify under the EIDL program.

 SBA Express Bridge Loans provide small businesses with existing relationships with SBA Express lenders access to up to $25,000 to bridge the gap while applying for an EIDL loan.
 The bridge loan will be repaid in full or in part with proceeds from the EIDL loan.

 The SBA also provides Debt Relief to small businesses with existing 7(a), 504, and Microloans.
 The SBA will pay 6 months of principal, interest, and associated fees.
 Borrowers do not need to apply for payment relief.
 It will occur automatically.

 Federal Reserve Main Street Lending Program